drshahizan/research-design/materials/JI.md

 Scopus offers:
 - **Author profiles** which include details about publications and citation data.
 - **Journal metrics**, such as CiteScore, SJR (SCImago Journal Rank), and SNIP (Source Normalized Impact per Paper).

-For a list of journals indexed by Scopus, you can refer to resources like the [Scopus list](^2^) provided by various institutions.

 ### Non-Indexed Journals
 Non-indexed journals are those not included in major databases like WoS or Scopus.
 They may still be peer-reviewed but do not have the same level of recognition or visibility.
 Researchers should be cautious when publishing in non-indexed journals, as they may not undergo the same rigorous review process.